IBM/csm-dach-cloud-native-labs/day-2/declarative.md

 ### Table of contents

-1. Namespace
-2. Secret
+1. Secret
-3. Deployment
+2. Deployment
-4. Service
+3. Service
-5. Create the resources
+4. Create the resources
-6. Log in to the database server
+5. Log in to the database server

 We saw how to deploy applications in openshift.
 We did this in an imperative way, issuing the oc commands which tell the openshift cluster - via API calls - which is the new desired state of the cluster i.e. which operations must be performed.